 09650 RESILIENT FLOORING & ACCESSORIES

-Linoleum sheet goods generally are not acceptable.
+Polished Concrete is our preferred choice.
+Linoleum sheet goods and VCT are not acceptable.
 Exception to this is that sheet goods may be specified for areas in temporary or modular buildings requiring them per health department regulations.